Winston-Salem’s culinary history is so rich, we serve it up one trail at a time…

 Like the Moravians that first baked them, the pies themselves reflect the practical roots of the devout Christians who settled in this area of North Carolina in 1753.
 And the hallmark that sets the Moravian pie apart from today’s “pot pies” is the noticeable absence of vegetables — served on the side, but not in the filling.
 But we bet that even the most skeptical of pot pie enthusiasts will quickly forget this omission as soon as they devour their first delicious slice.

 - Spring House Restaurant, Kitchen & Bar – Winston-Salem is filled with a wonderful array of unexpected adventures, so it’s only fitting that we include the Spring House Restaurant riff on the Moravian Chicken pie.
 Served as a special (so call ahead to request) Chef Tim Grandinetti has created the deconstructed chicken pie – a rich, savory sauce full of chicken ladled into a cradle of delicate puff pastry.
 But true to tradition, look for your veggies served on the side.
-While Spring House is one of Winston-Salem’s newest and most popular restaurants, it is housed in the last remaining grand home on what was Winston-Salem’s Millionaire’s Row, the historic neighborhood of R. J. and Katharine Reynolds and various members of the Hanes (hosiery/textile) family.
+Spring House is housed in the last remaining grand home on what was Winston-Salem’s Millionaire’s Row, the historic neighborhood of R. J. and Katharine Reynolds and various members of the Hanes (hosiery/textile) family.

 Shops and Eateries Where You Can Purchase Take & Bake Chicken Pies: